quantillinois/data-oa/README.md

-# data-oa
-Online Assessments for the Data Team

 # Data Science: Exploratory Data Analysis on a Consumer Finance Dataset

 Exploratory data analysis plays a huge part in quantitative finance.
 Often, in a variety of scenarios, consumer interests, expectations and beliefs play a huge role in deciding major moves for organisations.